 Persons who obtain Alaska criminal records can expect to find the following information:

 - The name of the subject

 How to Obtain Criminal Records in Alaska?

-Alaska Code of Criminal Procedure makes Alaska criminal records available to the public through the Department of Public Safety.
-In turn, the Department of Public Safety assigns the Criminal Records and Identification Bureau as record custodian for Alaska criminal records.
+The Alaska Code of Criminal Procedure makes Alaska criminal records available to the public through the Department of Public Safety.
+In turn, the Department of Public Safety assigns the Criminal Records and Identification Bureau as the record custodian for Alaska criminal records.
 Thus, all public requests must go to this agency.
 Interested persons may conduct a name-based or fingerprint-based Alaska background check with the record custodian.

 Generally, requesters who wish to perform a name-based criminal record search must complete a request form.
 Then, the request must attach payment and submit the request in person or via mail to the Criminal Records and Identification Bureau.
 A name-based criminal records search costs $20.00 per person.
 The Bureau accepts payment in the form of a check or money order made payable to the state of Alaska.

 Enclose the request and accompanying documents in a self-addressed stamped envelope.
 Requesters who prefer to submit in person may go to the nearest walk-in center.
 Otherwise, a requester must mail the request via the U.S. Postal Service to:

 Anchorage, AK 99507